iotaledger/chronicle-rfcs/text/0001-selective-permanode.md

 # Summary

 An abstraction for the scalable selective-permanode feature and design for Chrysalis PH2, which enables users to select which messages should be stored in the permanode.
-The migration of this design to coo-less tangle is also described.
+The migration of this design to a coo-less tangle is also described.

 # Pre-limitation

 In a tangle, the solidification mechanism (even without the coordinator, see the [GoShimmer solidification spec](https://goshimmer.docs.iota.org/docs/protocol_specification/tangle/#Solidification)) is essential.
 To solidify a past cone of a message (i.e., the messages which are attached directly or indirectly to the message), the queried IOTA nodes or permanodes or the imported archive files need to contain the past cone.

-Note that in a tangle with or without coordicide, the selective-permanode always needs to query other IOTA nodes or permanodes or import the historical archive files to get the missing data.
+Note that in a tangle with or without coordinator(s) (i.e., the coo-less tangle), the selective-permanode always needs to query other IOTA nodes or permanodes or import the historical archive files to get the missing data.

-In Chrysalis PH2, the milestone, which is issued by IOTA coordinator, is used as the global-trusted message to solidify a sub tangle.
-In coordicide tangle, the selective-permanode can issue global-trusted messages (signed by signature/multisignature) periodically, which can be regarded as milestones in Chrysalis PH2, to attach the up-to-date tips.
+In the Chrysalis PH2, the milestone, which is issued by IOTA coordinator, is used as the global-trusted message to solidify a [sub tangle](https://goshimmer.docs.iota.org/docs/protocol_specification/glossary#subtangle).
+In a coo-less tangle, the selective-permanode can issue global-trusted messages (signed by signature/multisignature) periodically, which can be regarded as milestones in Chrysalis PH2, to attach the up-to-date tips.
 In this way, this proposed design can remain the same.

 # Motivation